 - 3 tablespoon vegan gravy powder [use a gluten-free gravy if necessary]

 - 2 teaspoon red wine vinegar

-- 800 g potatoes new potatoes with the skins left on are perfect, or use larger potatoes halved or quartered
+- 800 grams potatoes [new or baby potatoes with the skins left on are perfect, or use larger potatoes halved or quartered]

 Prepare the mince: